 Issue 3 (“The Harder They Fall”) opens on a rainy day in Metropolis as Martha Kent is in town looking to finally get Clark’s childhood toy fixed.
 However, the owner is currently on a lunch break.
 As she decides to wait, she’s suddenly approached by a giant robot as she avoids getting crushed.
 Superman flies in and instantly recognizes it as “Blastfyre” before he swoops down to save Ma in time before it fires its disintegration beams.

 After being flown to a safe distance, Martha also recognizes the giant automaton as Blastfyre, a toy Clark had as a child before the family cow unintentionally broke it.
-From there, Superman engages the towering robot as it continues it hunt for Bruno Mannheim.
+From there, Superman engages the towering robot as it continues its hunt for Bruno Mannheim.
 Although Kal-El is able to withstand the Disintegration Beams, it’s able to deflect his Heat Vision.
 Weirdly enough, it calls out to him saying that it won’t be stopped “again”.

-Kal-El then proceeds to lure his automated foe towards Centennial Park in order to to keep civilians out of harm’s way. he then tries to trip up Blastfyre by using a Freeze Breath on a puddle right before it steps onto it.
+Kal-El then proceeds to lure his automated foe towards Centennial Park in order to to keep civilians out of harm’s way.
+He then tries to trip up Blastfyre by using his Freeze Breath on a puddle right before it steps onto it.
 From there, he proceeds to ram right into the robot.
 Unfortunately, it’s able to maintain its ground due to its auto-gyro as Superman is forced to dodge the oncoming Disintegration Beams.

 Just then, he decides to re-enact the same fateful event from his childhood as he picks up Blastfyre by its leg before dropping it onto the ground.
 With its head getting damaged upon impact, Kal-El then notices some movement within as he discovers that it was piloted by Toymaster before demanding an explanation behind this destruction.